emcastillo/Tizona/README.md

 json file and it automatically generates and submits the corresponding jobs to the cluster batch system.

-Batches is being developed at the Barcelona Supercomputing Center.
+Tizona is being developed at the Barcelona Supercomputing Center.

 ## Using Tizona with your application